 In her first outing as a director, Kendrick presents a perceptive, thoughtfully executed, and innovative approach to the thriller/true crime genre by not glorifying the killer, and instead giving a voice to the victims.
 Fans of hers are familiar with her sharp-witted personality from her previous works.
 Despite the unsettling subject of this new project, her impeccable comedic timing is utilized to provide a well-rounded balance to the film.

-‘Woman of the Hour’ review: a powerful and unsettling exploration of gender-based violence and misogyny
+‘Woman of the Hour’ Is a Powerful and Unsettling Exploration of Misogyny

 Woman of the Hour doesn’t feel like a directorial debut with how it’s shot and framed.
 Anna Kendrick is off to a strong start.
-Image Credit: Leah Gallo.
+Image Credit: Netflix.

 Kendrick plays Bradshaw, a hopeful actress in Los Angeles struggling to land roles due to sexist casting directors.
 The way Kendrick inserts her humor in Bradshaw’s exchanges with toxic men landed the most laughs from both press and industry viewers at the Toronto International Film Festival (TIFF).
 However, the comedic aspect of the film is not just for entertainment, but also as a reflection of the prevalent misogyny that occurs in society today.
 Ian MacAllister McDonald‘s writing during these moments holds up a mirror to its viewers, similar to Greta Gerwig and Noah Baumbach‘s screenplay in Barbie.